digitnow/demos-wireshark/README.md

-# Demos for å lære Wireshark
+# Demos for å læreadf Wireshark